Electrical and electronic waste (e-waste)

 E-waste is one of the fastest growing waste streams in Australia

 Electronic and electrical waste, or ‘e-waste’, covers a range of items we all use and discard at work and at home.
-It includes, but is not limited to, televisions, computers, mobile phones, kitchen appliances and white goods.
+It includes, but is not limited to, batteries, televisions, computers, mobile phones, light globes, kitchen appliances and white goods.

 While e-waste is not one of the main waste streams generated in Australia, it is one of the fastest growing and has significant opportunities for material recovery.